Mandy Harvey: Music career

 After fully losing her hearing in 2007, Harvey became depressed and quit music.
 However, with the aid of visual tuners, she learned how to find the correct pitches when singing.
 In 2008, she met jazz pianist Mark Sloniker, at Jay's Bistro in Fort Collins, Colorado (where she began performing regularly).
 She later performed at Dazzle Jazz Lounge in Denver, and recorded three studio jazz albums.
 JazzTimes wrote of her 2009 debut album, Smile, claiming: "The vocals are rich and captivating".
 Her second album, After You've Gone, was released in 2010.
-In 2011, Harvey won VSA's International Young Soloist Award.
+In 2011, Mandy won VSA's International Young Soloist Award.
 She later returned to perform at the Kennedy Center.
 Her third album, All of Me, followed in 2014.
-Her fourth album, Nice To Meet You, was released in 2019.
+Her fourth album, Nice to Meet You, was released in 2019.
 Her fifth album, Paper Cuts, arrived in 2022.

 America's Got Talent

 In 2017, Harvey appeared on America's Got Talent during season 12, where she took fourth place.
 She was given the Golden Buzzer by Simon Cowell, after performing an original song with her ukulele, during the competition.

-During the same year of her AGT appearance, Harvey published a memoir with co-author Mark Atteberry, entitled Sensing the Rhythm: Finding My Voice in a World Without Sound.
+During the same year, Harvey published a memoir with co-author Mark Atteberry, titled Sensing the Rhythm: Finding My Voice in a World Without Sound.
 In a November 2017 interview for the BBC, Harvey described how she was accused of promoting oralism when she first took to the stage, and had received death threats from within the deaf community for promoting a "hearing" activity.

-In July 2022, Cowell ranked his favorite Top 15 Golden Buzzer moments in AGT history during season 17, which Harvey placed 5th.
+In July 2022, Cowell ranked his favorite Top 15 Golden Buzzer moments in AGT history during season 17, in which Harvey placed 5th.